typemeta/funcj/codec/readme.md

 ## Features

 * Supports serialisation via JSON and XML, and can be extended to support further formats.
-* Serialised form mirrors the structure of the Java data.
+* Serialisation is driven by Reflection ,consequently the serialised form mirrors the structure of the Java data.
+  * Static type information is used where possible to reduce the amount of type meta data present in the serialised data.
 * Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default serialisation provided by the framework.
   * A fluent API is provided to simplify the creation of custom codecs.